 For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Local Governmental Employees' Retirement System (LGERS) and additions to/deductions from LGERS' fiduciary net position have been determined on the same basis as they are reported by LGERS.
 For this purpose, plan member contributions are recognized in the period in which the contributions are due.
-The Town of Warrenton's employer contributions are recognized when due and the Town of Warrenton has a legal requirement to provide the contributions.
+The Town of Warrenton's employer contributions.
 Benefits and refunds are recognized when due and payable in accordance with the terms of LGERS.
 Investments are reported at fair value.